Do you want to disable Gravatars in WordPress?

 After that, whenever you use that particular email address on a website that supports Gravatar, it will automatically show your profile photo from the Gravatar website.

-To learn more see our explainer, What is Gravatar and why you should use it.
+To learn more, you can see our explainer on what Gravatar is and why you should use it.

 However, some website owners may not want to use Gravatars for several reasons.